Saskatchewan Highway 39: Route description

 Weyburn, "The Opportunity City", has also been dubbed the Soo Line City due its connection with Chicago on the Soo Line of the Canadian Pacific Railway (CPR).
 Weyburn is at the crossroads of three major highways — 35, 39, and 13 and is near the upper delta of the 470 mi long Souris River.
 The Souris River continues south-east through North Dakota eventually meeting the Assiniboine River in Manitoba.
 In the 19th century, this area was known as an extension of the Greater Yellow Grass Marsh.
 "Extensive flood control programs have created reservoirs, parks and waterfowl centres along the Souris River."
 Notable points of interest in Weyburn accessible from Highway 39 include the Soo Line Historical Museum, Tommy Douglas statue, Weyburn Heritage Village, Water Tower, River Park Campground, and the site of the former Weyburn Mental Hospital.
-In the spring of 2025, the construction of a roundabout and further 5.8 km of twinning of 39 began at the intersection of 39 and 13.
-The roundabout is expected to be finished by the fall of 2025 while the twinning is expected to be done in 2026.
-The project is expected to cost $29 million.
+In the spring of 2025, the construction of a roundabout was begun at the intersection of 39 and 13.
+Completed in the fall of 2025, it cost $29 million and included a further 5.8 km of twinning along Highway 39.
+The twinning was completed a full year ahead of schedule.

 From Weyburn, Highway 39 begins the CanAm section as it continues in a north-westerly direction towards Corinne and Highway 6, at which point it has a 3.7 km concurrency with 6.
 Communities along the stretch of highway from Weyburn to Corinne include McTaggart, Yellow Grass, Lang, and Milestone.
 At Corinne, the CanAm Highway diverges from Highway 39 and follows Highway 6 to Regina.
 A two-year, $57 million twinning project from the concurrency of Highways 6 and 39 to Regina was completed in 2025.
 The project is split into two sections — the twinning of a 7.1 km segment beginning at the Highway 39 and Highway 6 concurrency south-east of Corinne to a point north of Corinne on Highway 6 and a 7.8 km twinning of Highway 6 from Highway 306 north to the Regina Bypass.

 After Corinne, Highway 39 continues north-west for the final leg of its route to the Trans-Canada Highway.
 This section provides access to the communities of Wilcox, Rouleau, Drinkwater, and Pasqua.
 Rouleau was the host town for the popular Canadian sitcom, Corner Gas, which aired from 2004 to 2009.
 The show was set in the fictional town of Dog River, Saskatchewan.
 West of the northern terminus along the Trans-Canada Highway is the city of Moose Jaw.